Ctmax-ui/Ctmax-ui/README.md

 * 🌍  I'm based in Kolkata (India).
 * ✉️  You can contact me at workdebjeet@gmail.com.
-* 🧠  I'm currently learning Next & Python.
+* 🧠  I'm currently learning Next-js & Python.
 * 🤝  I'm open to collaborating on any type of projects.
 * ⚡  I like to read Light Novels and play or Make games in my freetime.
  <br>